nextgenusfs/amptk/docs/filtering.rst

     2) Parses the OTU table, normalizing the read counts for each sample (optional, but recommended)

-    3) Next it calculates the number of reads that bleed into the mock community and the number of reads that bleed from the mock community to the rest of the dataset
+    3) Next it calculates the number of reads that bleed into the mock community and the number of reads that bleed from the mock community to the rest of the dataset.
+The default setting ``-c all`` is desinged for a synthetic mock, if you have biological mock (i.e. real OTUs that might be in your sample) then you can pass the ``-c in`` option to only look at index-bleed into the mock community sample.

     4) Then the index-bleed threshold is calculated for each OTU separately based on ``-t, --threshold`` value and read counts less than the calculated threshold are set to 0.